 National Yunlin University of Science and Technology Faculty Evaluation Regulations

-The original regulations were approved at the third university affairs meeting of the 2006 academic year on March 21, 2007.
-Amendments to Articles 4, 5, 6, and 15 were approved at the second university affairs meeting of the 2008 academic year on April 29, 2009.
-(Implemented from the 2008 academic year onwards, as approved by Yuntech in a letter dated May 18, 2009, with reference number 0980000144.)
-Amendments to Articles 1, 4, 5, 7, and 10 were approved at the second university affairs meeting of the 2011 academic year on May 9, 2012.
-(Implemented from August 1, 2012, as approved by Yuntech in a letter dated May 24, 2012, with reference number 1010700332.)
-An amendment to Article 4 was approved at the first university affairs meeting of the 2013 academic year on November 6, 2013.
-(Implemented immediately, as approved by Yuntech in a letter dated November 27, 2013, with reference number 1020700639.)
-Amendments to Articles 3 and 4 were approved at the first university affairs meeting of the 2020 academic year on December 9, 2020.
-(Implemented immediately, as approved by Yuntech in a letter dated December 14, 2020, with reference number 1090700756.)
+Original version passed by the 3rd University Affairs Meeting of the 2006 academic year on March 21, 2007.

+Amendments to Articles 4, 5, 6, and 15 passed by the 2nd University Affairs Meeting of the 2008 academic year on April 29, 2009.
+(Implemented from the 2008 academic year onwards as approved by YunTech Personnel Office letter number 0980000144 issued on May 18, 2009.)

+Amendments to Articles 1, 4, 5, 7, and 10 passed by the 2nd University Affairs Meeting of 2011 academic year on May 9, 2012.
+(Implemented from Augst 1, 2012 as approved by YunTech Personnel Office letter number 1010700332 issued on May 24, 2012.)

+Amendment to Article 4 passed by the 1st University Affairs Meeting of the 2013 academic year on November 6, 2013.
+(Implemented immediately as approved by YunTech Personnel Office letter number 1020700639 issued on November 27, 2013.)

+Amendments to Articles 3 and 4 passed by the 1st University Affairs Meeting of the 2020 academic year on December 9, 2022.
+(Implemented immediately as approved by YunTech Personnel Office letter number 1090700756 issued on December 14, 2020.)

-Article 1: To enhance the quality of teaching, research, and service at the National Yunlin University of Science and Technology (hereinafter referred to as "Yuntech") and to maintain educational standards for sustainable development, these Regulations are established in accordance with Article 21 of the University Act.
-All teachers at Yuntech must accept evaluation in accordance with these Regulations and their Enforcement Rules, as stipulated in their contracts.
+Article 1: To enhance the quality of teaching, research, and service at the National Yunlin University of Science and Technology (hereinafter referred to as "YunTech") and to maintain educational standards for sustainable development, these Regulations are established in accordance with Article 21 of the University Act.
+All faculty members at YunTech must accept evaluation in accordance with these Regulations and their Enforcement Rules, as stipulated in their contracts.

-Article 2: The evaluation of teachers at Yuntech is divided into preliminary review, re-review, and final review, which are conducted by the Teacher Evaluation Committee at three levels.
+Article 2: The evaluation of faculty members at YunTech is divided into preliminary review, secondary review, and final review, which are conducted by the Faculty Evaluation Committee at three levels.

-Article 3: The content of the teacher evaluation at Yuntech is divided into three categories: teaching performance, research and industry-academia collaboration performance, and service and guidance performance.
+Article 3: The content of the teacher evaluation at YunTech is divided into three categories: teaching performance, research and industry-academia collaboration performance, and service and guidance performance.
 Each category is primarily based on quantified points, and each category must have at least one point to pass the evaluation.
-Each department and college-level Teacher Evaluation Committee must establish its own teacher evaluation standards, including evaluation items, standards, procedures, and operation schedules, and report to the superior Teacher Evaluation Committee for record.
-The key points of the teacher evaluation operation at Yuntech are approved by the President upon the report of the Personnel Office.
+Each department and college-level Faculty Evaluation Committee must establish its own faculty evaluation standards, including evaluation items, standards, procedures, and process schedules, and report to the superior Faculty Evaluation Committee for record.
+The regulations of the faculty evaluation at YunTech are approved by the President upon the report of the Personnel Office.

-Article 4: All full-time teachers within the staffing of Yuntech must accept evaluation in accordance with these Regulations.
+Article 4: All full-time faculty members within the staffing of YunTech must accept evaluation in accordance with these Regulations.
 However, those who have been awarded the honor of "Permanent Exemption from Evaluation" or "Exemption from Evaluation for the Current Period" are exempt from evaluation.
-"Permanent Exemption from Evaluation" refers to teachers who meet one of the following conditions:
+"Permanent Exemption from Evaluation" refers to faculty members who meet one of the following conditions:

-1. Elected as an academician of the Central Research Institute.
+1. Elected as an academician of the Academia Sinica.

-2. Recipient of the Ministry of Education's Academic Award or National Chair.
+2. Recipient of the Ministry of Education's Academic Award or National Chair

+Professorship.

-3. Former President of Yuntech.
+3. Former President of YunTech.

 4. Over sixty years old (excluding newly hired teachers).